-Mi Gente, an employee resource group at Crowley established in 2020, is comprised of over 150 employees focused on developing cultural educational resources, awareness, multicultural communication and inclusive networks across the U.S. Central America, and the Caribbean.
+Mi Gente, an employee resource group at Crowley established in 2020, comprises over 250 employees focused on developing cultural, educational resources, awareness, multicultural communication and inclusive networks across the U.S. Central America, and the Caribbean.

 With Crowley’s international presence, Mi Gente connected with colleagues to ask them what they’ve learned from their multicultural connections and communications with fellow Crowley colleagues and clients.